 About ten years ago I took a photo of a handful of coins, less than 10 British pounds, it was the only money I had left in the world, and I had no idea where the next paycheque would come.
-I was buried in the later stages of my failing business, and things were not going well!
+The later stages of my failing business had buried me.
+Cashflow was not going well!

 Due to my endless optimism at the time, I took the photo to put it in a slide deck three years in the future, when I had made my entrepreneurial millions.
 The picture would act as motivation for those in the same position.

 The millions never came, the company failed, and I got a middle-management tech lead job at a local marketing company.

 I was confounded when I started my new role.
 My performance was significantly better at my position than I had expected, I was confident in my technical capability, assertive in my decisions, and a monumental amount better at communicating than I had ever been.

 Playing this all back against previous, similar, roles made me realise the change was significant.
 I had previously been, what you might categorise as, a traditional lousy developer.
 Conflicts where a challenge for me, I preferred talking over text-based platforms, I sucked at communicating, and I was even scared of answering the phone.

 After presented at a conference a first few months after starting this role an old friend reached out to me to express their surprise that I would be presenting in front of 200 odd paying conference attendees.
 In retrospect, so was I.

 My disastrous attempt at being an entrepreneur lasted only a year and a half, but it felt like I had taken a short cut through about ten years worth of experience.

 As I reflected on my leap in progress, I realised I had learnt new skills quickly because I needed to survive, literally.
 I didn’t eat if I didn’t deliver work.
 It was that simple.
 I was pushed so far outside my comfort zone for a short period that I had to adapt, or I would have failed.